ALMATY -- Kazakhstan has passed a new law ensuring the social rehabilitation of children who have returned from wars in the Middle East.

 President Kassym-Jomart Tokayev signed the law "On Changes and Additions to Some Legislative Acts of the Republic of Kazakhstan on the Protection of Motherhood and Childhood", NewTimes.kz reported May 14.

-In recent years, 524 Kazakhs have returned from combat zones, mainly Syria and Iraq, including 357 minors, after coalition forces territorially defeated the "Islamic State of Iraq and Syria" (ISIS).
+In recent years, 524 Kazakhs have returned from combat zones, mainly Syria and Iraq, including 357 minors, after coalition forces territorially defeated the "Islamic State" (IS).
 Most of the returnees are women and children, taken to Syria and Iraq by radicalised husbands and fathers.
 The men, if not dead, are either in prison or being pursued by authorities.

 Under the new law, the Ministry of Education and Science will manage the social rehabilitation of these children and determine what social measures to undertake.

 The most important thing for these children is to adapt to present conditions, said Asylbek Izbairov, director of the Institute of Geopolitical Studies in Nur-Sultan.